 When we went, there was a member of the park service in the adobe answering questions and talking to anyone who wanted to know about it.
 It was a cool experience as we were able to go inside and see all of the antiques that are being preserved from when the adobe was actually in use.
 I encourage you to contact the park service and figure out when they will be there if you are a history buff and want to know more about the abode as well as see the inside.

 I love the Santa Rosa Plateau and find it to be one of those places I go to year after year.
-It is a great way to go on a nice walk that gets the blood moving, while being able to take in the beautiful nature and sites that are so often lost in the hustle and bustle of society.
+It is a great way to go on a nice walk that gets the blood moving while being able to take in the beautiful nature and sites that are so often lost in the hustle and bustle of society.
 Check out this area in the next couple of months so you can see the pools before they dry (but only from far away) and to see the landscape dotted with wildflowers.
-Even in the winter months though it is still a great area to escape to.
-With a collection of over 9000 acres of protected land, wildflowers, vernal pools, and century old adobe, the price of 3 dollars a person makes this an easy choice.
+Even in the winter months, though, it is still a great area to escape to.
+With a collection of over 9000 acres of protected land, wildflowers, vernal pools, and century-old adobe, the price of 3 dollars a person makes this a natural choice.
 Get directions and check out the rest of the photos below.